-Increases in the content costs on our platform may have an adverse effect on our business, financial condition and results of operations.
+Any increases in the content costs on our platform may have an adverse effect on our business, financial condition and results of operations.

 We need to acquire or produce popular content to provide our users with an engaging and satisfying viewing experience.
 The acquisition of such content depends on our ability to retain our content creators, OGV partners and hosts of our live broadcasting programs.
-We recorded content costs in our cost of revenue of RMB1,875.5 million, RMB2,694.8 million and RMB3,496.9 million (US\$507.0 million) in 2020, 2021 and 2022, respectively.
 We have undertaken measures to prudently manage our content costs by focusing on the acquisition of high-quality content.
-However, acquisition of high-quality content can be costly, especially in the fields of production or licensing of OGV content and obtaining live broadcasting rights due to various reasons, including fierce market competition.
-Therefore, we may not be able to effectively manage our content costs.
+We recorded content costs in our cost of revenue of RMB3,496.9 million, RMB3,195.6 million and RMB2,729.5 million (US\$373.9 million) in 2022, 2023 and 2024, respectively.
+The market prices for licensing fees and royalties for licensed content depend on various factors beyond our control, including, the aggressive competitions among online video broadcasting programs for popular content titles and events, and the demand of higher licensing fees from copyright owners, distributors and other industry participants as the market grows.
+Furthermore, we need to acquire more high-quality content to expand our content library.
+Accordingly, although we managed to reduce content costs from 2023 to 2024, we may not be able to maintain the effective control of our content costs in the future.
 If we are unable to generate sufficient revenues to outpace the increase in costs content, or effectively control our content costs, we may incur more losses and our business, financial condition and results of operations may be adversely affected.